Bitteneite/bitten_restoboards/bit_m0116/README.md

 	- Open **Vial** and check the "Matrix Tester" tab.
 	- Short each switch manually using a pair of tweezers.
 The key should light up in Vial.
 	- If a switch doesn't trigger, check the solder joint on the nearby **diode**.
-	- If an entire row/column doesn't trigger, check the solder joint on the **RP2040 Controller**.
+	- If an entire row/column doesn't trigger, check the associated solder joint on the **RP2040 Controller**.
 <img src='https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/placeholder.png ' width='500'>

-5. Once verified, snip off the protruding pins for a cleaner look:
+5. **(Optional)** Snip off the protruding pins for a cleaner look:
 	- If you're using the [Bent Pin Headers](https://www.aliexpress.com/item/4000660389713.html) mentioned previously, snip off at the "bend".
 <img src='https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/placeholder.png ' width='500'>